China's green car subsidy scandal spreads, 20 more car makers named

 China's official Securities Daily newspaper reported on Friday that there was a list of an additional 20 companies who were also found to have committed violations.

-"As we understand the government investigation is proceeding, we cannot comment on this issue at this stage," a Hyundai spokeswoman said in a written statement.

-Nissan did not respond to requests for comment.
+Nissan did not immediately respond to requests for comment.
+A Hyundai spokeswoman said the company was "checking with the relevant internal departments" and would respond with comment as soon as possible.
 Geely declined to comment.

 A BYD spokeswoman said the firm had not received any official notification from authorities.
 "Right now we do not have any idea where the suspected list is coming from."

-A spokesman for JAC Motor, which this week announced it was exploring a potential joint venture focused on electric vehicles with German carmaker Volkswagen AG (VOWG_p.DE), said the firm did not have an immediate comment.
+A spokesman for JAC Motor, which this week announced it was exploring a potential joint venture focused on electric vehicles with German carmaker Volkswagen AG, said the firm did not have an immediate comment.

 The subsidy cheating investigation is another blow to China achieving a full-year sales target of 700,000 electric and plug-in hybrid cars, said Yale Zhang, managing director of consultancy Automotive Foresight.